vigorprotocol/constitution/constitution.md

 5.1.
 The operations and affairs of VIGOR DAC, including but not limited to the governance and administration of its assets and liabilities, shall be vested, determined and managed by and through the Custodian Board, as constituted from time to time, which shall hold and exercise all such powers pursuant to and in accordance with this Constitution and its Core Principles, and for the purposes aforesaid, the Custodian Board may do all acts, matters and things, and execute all contracts, instruments, deeds or other document, whatsoever and wheresoever, for and on behalf of the VIGOR DAC.

 5.2.
 The Custodian Board may, with or without reason, remove another Custodian or Candidate through proposal.
-Candidates or Custodians removed in this way will be permanently barred from joining again the VIGOR DAC.

 ## 6. LEGAL REPRESENTATION